Shetland Sheepdog dog breed

 About the Shetland Sheepdog

-The Shetland Sheepdog is a medium herding dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Shetland Sheepdog is manageable for most owners.
+The Shetland Sheepdog is a small herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Shetland Sheepdog is manageable for most owners.
 Typically standing 13 to 16 inches tall at the shoulder and weighing Starts at 20 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Shetland Sheepdog brings a distinct combination of traits that sets it apart.
 The Shetland Sheepdog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Shetland Sheepdog loves being close to its people and forms strong bonds with every member of the household.